Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Kaplan interface in the context of a typical drill

-Besides being very intuitive and nicely organized, the digital platform also offers an agreeable user experience.
+Besides being very intuitive and nicely organized, the digital platform also offers a nice interface.
 The design is modern, yet clean and simple.
 And the functionality is great, with quick responsiveness and fast load times.
 In addition, all video quality is excellent, with the exception of a little grainy audio here and there.

-If you elect to go with Kaplan’s Complete Bar Review course option, you will be treated to 160+ hours of live class time.
-Basically, you will meet up in a classroom with your instructor and a gaggle of other students everyday for two months straight, Monday through Friday, for 4-6 hours per day.
-It is an intense grind, more so than law school, but is definitely rewarding.
+With Kaplan, you get 160+ hours of live class time.
+Basically, you attend live online classes everyday for two months straight, Monday through Friday, for 4 to 7 hours per day.
+It is an intense grind, much more so than law school in my opinion, but is definitely worth it.

-All in all, I really liked my in-person bar review course.
-The course offered many of the benefits discussed above, including some awesome acronyms and mnemonics for memorization that weren’t in the book and side tips from the instructor.
+All in all, I really liked the live class sessions.
+They provided a bunch of acronyms and mnemonics for memorization that weren’t in the books, as well as side tips from the instructor.

 The lessons moved quickly, but still felt deep and offered a comprehensive review.
-And our instructors were really, really good.
+And I thought the instructors were really good.
 We had a few different instructors rotate in and out based on the topics, but all were extremely knowledgeable and approachable.

 My only real complaints about the class were that the class was crowded and that students sometimes asked dumb questions that slowed us down.